Building an Email List Is Consultancies' Ultimate Trust Weapon

 HR people from those days occasionally still talk to me about the educational emails they received from me.

-Recommended reading: As A Consultant, You Always Attract What You Are, Not What You Want
+Recommended reading: As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 My takeaways after a decade of sending emails to my target audience as a consulting leader